Apresoline Powder for injection

 Things to be careful of

-Be careful if you are drinking alcohol shortly after having Apresoline.
-The combination could make your blood pressure fall further than usual, causing you to feel dizzy or light headed.
+Be careful drinking alcohol after being treated with Apresoline.
+The combination could make your blood pressure fall further than usual, causing you to feel dizzy or light-headed.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are having Apresoline.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being treated with Apresoline.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

 Do not be alarmed by the following lists of possible side effects.
 You may not experience any of them.